Z-mh666/Projet1_Calcul_parallele/README.md

-This project aims to solve the problem Ax=b by inverting the matrix in C++ using the Jacobi and Gauss-Seidel methods.
+This project aims to code the appraoch solution of a PDE by using the finite difference method and solve the problem Ax=b by inverting the matrix in C++ using the Jacobi and Gauss-Seidel methods.
 Additionally, the objective is to parallelize the loop (1D) in these methods.